balancer/scaffold-balancer-v3/README.md

 Now that we have created the `CustomPoolFactoryExample.sol` contract, it is time to write the deployment scripts.
 We've provided example deployment scripts to reference as you create your own, and will walk through key gotcha's when writing your own deployment scripts.
 As always, test on your own before deploying!

-`DeployFactoryAndPool.s.sol` is the file that we will use as a template.
+`DeployFactoryAndPool.s.sol` is the file that we will use as a template, it can be found [here](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/script/DeployFactoryAndPool.s.sol).

 For sake of simplicity, we will outline the core function of the script, and then explain specific gotchas with the script.
 The main one being the params involved with initialization.